Oil rally stalls on signs of more supply, demand doubts

 “Tomorrow traders will start positioning themselves for next week’s OPEC+ meeting.
 The consensus among analysts is a three-month extension of the current ceiling, anything less than that will trigger a sharp sell-off,” said Tamas Varga, analyst at PVM Oil Associates.

-Reporting by Julia Payne in London and Aaron Sheldrick in Tokyo; Editing by Barbara Lewis and David Goodman
+Reporting by Julia Payne in London and Aaron Sheldrick in Tokyo; additional reporting by Rod Nickel in Winnipeg; Editing by Barbara Lewis, David Goodman and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.